-(For urine test: suggest participating school to conduct drug testing once a month, with at least 3% of participating students to be selected per testing and at least seven tests to be conducted per school year.)
+(For urine test: suggest participating school to conduct at least four tests per school year.)

 The SDT team will not visit the participating schools on a regular schedule, so that students will not be able to tell the date of testing.